• Skip to primary navigation

 • Reduced cost: All of the above ultimately comes down to one thing: long-term savings as a result of automated processes and more limited agent resources.

 Many contact centers use IVRs for call routing to ensure customers are matched with the correct agent or that the agent knows the purpose of the call.
 But there are so many more processes that an IVR can help automate, especially with all of the new innovations hitting the market.
-For example, some companies are using AI to pick up trends over a high number of calls and improve their scripting.
+For example, banks use IVR to handle balance inquiries, payment processing, and fraud alerts.
+Healthcare providers use IVR for appointment reminders and prescription refills.
+Utilities leverage IVR for outage reporting and bill payments.

 In some cases, a company may even employ what’s called outbound IVR, which proactively contacts a customer, rather than the buyer calling in.
 Some common examples of outbound IVR include calls to collect information before a doctor’s appointment or to pick up a prescription.